hithere-at/shin/README.md

 - `--nv-prime-offload` Run the game on discrete GPU instead of built-in CPU graphics (for NVIDIA user with proprietary driver only)
 - `--prime-offload` Same as above but this is for open source drivers
-- `--game-mode` Enable Feral Interactive Game Mode, resuly may vary
+- `--game-mode` Enable Feral Interactive Game Mode, result may vary

 #### Why does this exist
 I have been using a specific game launcher and evertime i try to setup my games, it usually doesnt end up well.
 Some game have a weird GLX error and some game doesnt have DXVK installed even though i have turned one the option.
 This project wouldnt exist if its not because of my frustration.